Houghton Regis: Woodside Link

 The 1.8 mi A5505 Woodside Link opened on 13 April 2017.
 It connects the Woodside Estate industrial area of Dunstable and Houghton Regis to Junction 11a of the M1 motorway.
 The road will also provide access to a new development area north and east of Houghton Regis, where 5,150 new homes are to be built and 30 hectares of employment land are to be developed by 2031.
 Central Bedfordshire Council delivered the £38.3m road scheme with contributions of £20m from SEMLEP's Local Growth Deal, £5m from the UK government's Local Pinch Point Fund and £1m of developer contributions.
 Construction started in spring 2015.

 Houghton Regis North Framework Plan (HRN1)

 This plan includes a proposed north of Houghton Regis urban extension of 6,950 homes and 83 ha of employment land by 2026 with potential for a further 4,050 homes and 17 ha employment land.
-In addition, further development is proposed within the existing urban area. (for the reference link, scroll to item 8 of the agenda).
+In addition, further development is proposed within the existing urban area.
 Within the Framework Plan, the Houghton Regis Development Consortium are planning for 5,150 homes, employment, retail, infrastructure, community, facilities and leisure on cultivated farmland north of Tithe Farm estate and to the east of Parkside estate.